So you want to get going in a hurry? To illustrate the use of SWIG,

 $ swig -python -c++ pair.i

-$ g++ -c -fpic pair_wrap.c -I/usr/include/python2.7
+$ g++ -c -fPIC pair_wrap.c -I/usr/include/python2.7

 $ g++ -shared pair_wrap.o -o _pair.so